se-for-sci/se-for-sci.github.io/content/week2/pytest.md

 directory (or above), and it will still be usable, no import needed.
 This allows you to easily share fixtures between test modules.

-You can see how you can build these into powerful composable tools for testing hard-to-test functionality!
+You can see how you can build these into powerful, composable tools for testing hard-to-test functionality!

 ## Skipping tests

-You can put any arbitrary marks on tests you want, and use them to select a subset of tests very quickly.
-There a couple of other really important built-in
-marks: `skipif` will skip a test if a condition is True, `skip` will always skip a test, and `xfail` will tell pytest that failing the test is okay (or even required with `strict=True`) - this one also optionally supports a condition.
+You can put any arbitrary marks on any test, and use them to select a subset of tests very quickly from the command line.
+There a couple of other really important built-in marks: `skipif` will skip a test if a condition is True, `skip` will always skip a test, and `xfail` will tell pytest that failing the test is okay (or even required with `strict=True`) - this one also optionally supports a condition.

 ```python
 import pytest